ai4ce/insta360_ros_driver/README.md

 ```

 ## Usage
-In order to access the camera feed, administrator privileges are required.
-Furthermore, the camera natively records in YUV format.
+The camera natively records in YUV format.
 The conversion to BGR/RGB is CPU-intensive, so this is done in post processing.
 To use this driver, use the following commands to record data and then process them.

 ### Raw Data Recording
 Use the following to start recording.
 Recordings are saved as bag files under the <code>bag_raw</code> directory.
 ```
-sudo -s
 source devel/setup.bash
 roslaunch insta360_ros_driver record.launch
 ```